 Top Health Care Stocks

-Health care stocks were moderately higher this afternoon, including a more than 0.4% gain for shares of health care companies in the S&P 500 while the Nasdaq Biotechnology index was climbing about 1.0%.
-The NYSE Health Care Index climbed nearly 0.4%.
+Health care stocks pared a small portion of their prior declines this afternoon, including a more than 0.7% fall for the NYSE Health Care Index in recent trade.
+Also, shares of health care companies in the S&P 500 were down almost 1.2% as a group while the Nasdaq Biotechnology index was slipping over 2.8% today.

 Among health care stocks moving on news:

 (+) OPKO Health ( OPK ) rose as much as 24% on Monday after the diagnostics and pharmaceuticals late Friday reported a smaller-than-expected Q3 net loss.
 It recorded a net loss of $0.05 per share during the three months ended Sept.
 30, improving on an $0.08 net loss during the year-ago period but still beating the Capital IQ consensus expecting a $0.06 per share loss.
 Total revenue rose to $249.8 million compared with $246.0 million during the comparable period in 2017 but lagged the $264.04 million Street view.

 (+) Lannett ( LCI ) spiked over 15% early Monday and was still trading almost 6% higher after the generic drugmaker announced a $50 million distribution and sales agreement with Amneal Pharmaceuticals, which will become the sole customer and reseller of its Levothyroxine sodium tablets starting Dec.
 1 and continuing through March 23, 2019.
 Lannett said it received an upfront payment but declined to disclose other terms of the transaction.